suveshmoza/RemindMe-Tab/README.md

 The extension requires the following permissions:

 - `alarms` - To schedule reminder notifications
 - `storage` - To persist reminder data
 - `notifications` - To show reminder alerts
 - `tabs` - To access tab information
 - `activeTab` - To get the current active tab

 ## Development Notes

 - The extension uses WXT framework which automatically handles cross-browser compatibility
 - Background scripts run as service workers (Chrome) or background scripts (Firefox)
 - Storage and Notifications are handled via WXT's wrapper APIs
 - The build process automatically generates browser-specific manifests

 ### Build Fails

 1. Verify Node.js version: `node --version` (must be 20+)
 2. Verify pnpm version: `pnpm --version` (must be 10.21.0)
 3. Clear cache and reinstall: `rm -rf node_modules pnpm-lock.yaml && pnpm install`

 ### Extension Not Loading

 1. Verify `dist/manifest.json` exists
 2. Check browser console for errors
 3. Ensure all required files are in `dist/` directory

+## Contributing

+Contributions are welcome!
+Whether it's bug fixes, new features, or  improvements.

+1. Fork the repository
+2. Create your feature branch (`git checkout -b feature/amazing-feature`)
+3. Commit your changes (`git commit -m 'Add some amazing feature'`)
+4. Push to the branch (`git push origin feature/amazing-feature`)
+5. Open a Pull Request

+## License

+This project is open source and available under the [MIT License](LICENSE).

+## Support

+Found a bug?
+Have a feature request?
+[Open an issue](https://github.com/suveshmoza/RemindMe-Tab/issues)

+---